privacyidea/privacyidea/doc/policies/admin.rst

 .. note:: As long as no admin policy is defined all administrators are allowed to do everything.

+.. note:: Admin policies are also checked for all local administrators.

 The following actions are available in the scope *admin*: